JohnSnowLabs/johnsnowlabs/docs/_posts/Cabir40/2023-04-03-text_generator_generic_flan_base_en.md

 ## Description

-MedicalTextGenerator is a T5-based model for text generation.
-It can generate texts given a few tokens as an into and can generate up to 512 tokens.
+This model is a modified version of Flan-T5 (LLM) based text generation model, which is basically the same as official [Flan-T5-base model] [https://huggingface.co/google/flan-t5-base] released by Google.
+Given a few tokens as an intro, it can generate human-like, conceptually meaningful texts  up to 512 tokens given an input text (max 1024 tokens).

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>